MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Testing Philosophy**

 Pure functions are assumed to be correct by design especially when type-driven development is applied.
-Unit tests are optional for these; instead, integration tests (if at all necessary) and property-based testing (strongly recommended) are used.
+Unit tests are optional for these; instead, integration tests (if at all necessary) and PBT (strongly recommended) are used.

 ## 7. Async-by-Default